THE DOVER WAR MEMORIAL PROJECT

 Faulkner, H. F.

-Herbert Fraser Faulkner, 117065, was a Lieutenant in the 27th Field Regiment, Royal Artillery.
-He died on 1st June 1940 and is commemorated on the Dunkirk Memorial in France.
+Herbert ("Herbie") Fraser Faulkner, 117065, was a Lieutenant in the 27th Field Regiment, Royal Artillery.
+He had joined the RA when he was 15, and received his commission in February 1940.
+He died on 1st June 1940 at the age of 29, and is commemorated on the Dunkirk Memorial, France, column 7.

-He was the "dearly loved son" of Mr and Mrs J Faulkner, of Eythorne, near Dover.
+He was the "dearly loved son" of Mr and Mrs J Faulkner, of 6 New Road, Eythorne, near Dover, and had sisters and two brothers who were also serving.

 "At the going down of the sun, and in the morning, we will remember"